subnero1/website/products/coprocessor.md

           </a>
         </div>
         <div class='media modBlogPost collapsible-content' id = 'batProductdata'>
           <p> While Subnero modems provide flexibility to extend various aspects of the device by the user, there are at times when a customer may want to deploy their applications and algorithms to run with close proximity to the modem hardware.
 The co-processor option provides a powerful secondary Single Board Computer (SBC) with a Linux distribution connected directly to the modem.
 This SBC is directly accessible by the user over an IP address in the same subnet as the modem.
-Once logged into the co-processor, the customer can access the modem over the IP network, using a set of standard Unet APIs that are preinstalled in the coprocessor.</p>
+Once logged into the co-processor, the customer can access the modem over the IP network, using a set of standard Unet APIs that are pre-installed in the co-processor.</p>
           <p><a href="https://subnero.com/wnc/2018/11/17/Underwater-modem-with-a-coprocessor.html">Read more.</a></p>
         </div>
       </div>